December 21, 2020

 The scheme won an overwhelming support from creditors that voted at the scheme meeting (99.5% by number and 98.9% by value of those creditors voting at the meeting) and was sanctioned by Mr. Justice Snowden on November 5, 2020.
 The scheme also received Chapter 15 recognition on November 6, 2020.

 As a result of the financial restructuring, the KCA Group has reduced the debt outstanding under its principal third party financing arrangements from $1.9 billion to $505 million resulting in a pro forma net leverage of 1.4x, reduced its annual debt servicing costs by approximately $106 million and put in place a robust capital structure with a five year runway until the maturity of the reinstated bond debt.

 The Weil team was led by Restructuring partners Neil Devaney and Mark Lawford (in London), and Andriana Georgallas (in New York); Private Equity partner Simon Lyell; Banking and Finance partners Nitin Konchady and Chris McLaughlin; and Tax partner Jenny Doak.
-They were assisted by Restructuring associates Harriet Fielding, Fergus Kent, Ilaria Olivero (in London), and Katherine Lewis (in New York); Private Equity associates Kirstin Fyffe and Dominika Javornicka; Banking and Finance counsel Mark Davis and Alexander Horstmann-Caines, and associates Stefan Monaghan and Conor Campbell; Tax associate Stuart Pibworth and Competition counsel Neil Rigby and associate Chris Thomas.
+They were assisted by Restructuring associates Fergus Kent, Ilaria Olivero (in London), and Katherine Lewis (in New York); Private Equity associates Kirstin Fyffe and Dominika Javornicka; Banking and Finance counsel Mark Davis, and associate Conor Campbell; Tax associate Stuart Pibworth and Competition counsel Neil Rigby and associate Chris Thomas.